 Raman important to take into consideration when modeling light field and comparing models with data.
 Brillouin scattering: could be an interesting technique for lidar remote sensing temperature.
+Being applied by Thomas Walther (Germany now after Fry's lab).
 CDOM fluorescence important for measuring CDOM, not as big a deal in the natural light field.
 Oil fluorescence important for detecting, fingerprinting oil, not as much in the natural light field Mineral fluorescence important for identifying minerals...not in natural light field.